Falstad concentration camp: Use as a prison camp

 Nazi German authorities first visited Falstad in August 1941 with the hope of making it a center for the Lebensborn program in Norway, but found it unsuitable for this task.
 However, they quickly decided to put it to use as a prison camp in September 1941.
 The inhabitants of Ekne were put under severe restrictions, and the first prisoners arrived—about 170 Danes who had volunteered and then reneged on being a part of the Todt Organisation.
 The Danish inmates spent three months in the camp, using the time to start construction of the barbed wire fence and watch towers.

-Within the command structure of the German occupying authorities in Norway, Falstad came under the civilian authority of Reichskommissar Josef Terboven through Wilhelm Rediess, who was in charge of all German police, including the SS and Gestapo, and Heinrich Fehlis, who was "Befehlshaber der Sicherheitspolizei und des Sicherheitsdienst," conveniently abbreviated to BdS.
+Within the command structure of the German occupying authorities in Norway, Falstad came under the civilian authority of Reichskommissar Josef Terboven through the Higher SS and Police Leader, Wilhelm Rediess, who was in charge of all German police, including the SS and Gestapo, and Heinrich Fehlis, who was the Befehlshaber der Sicherheitspolizei und des SD, abbreviated to BdS.
 For reasons that remain unclear, Falstad was part of the Fifth Section, known as the "Kriminalpolizei," or criminal police.
 For all practical purposes, however, Falstad became the personal prison of Gerhard Flesch, who was the leader of the regional Einsatzkommando V, with the title KdS Drontheim.

 The camp inmate population grew steadily, new buildings were erected.
 Prison barracks were built southeast of the main building, utility buildings were constructed around the center, and the commander's quarters were erected nearby on the other side of the river.
 In all, the grounds were monitored from three watchtowers.

 The camp authorities burned what documents they could before the liberation of 1945, but it is estimated that at least 4,500 prisoners passed through Falstad.
 Citizens of at least 13 countries were among these inmates.
 Although the camp was intended for political prisoners, several thousand prisoners of war (POWs) were kept there.
 Most of them were sent to other camps in Germany or Poland, or to Grini concentration camp, in Norway.

 The camp also became notorious for its use as a transit camp for the deportation of Norwegian Jews to Auschwitz.
 Forty-seven Jewish men were imprisoned at Falstad at one point or another.
 One, Ephraim Wolff Koritzinsky, died of cancer at Levanger Hospital on 15 May 1942.
 At least eight were murdered at Falstad.

 The main characteristic of the camp was forced, hard, and largely meaningless labor.
 Degradations and abuse were commonplace, particularly under the administration of SS-Hauptscharführer Gogol and Edward F. Lambrecht, a prison guard known among the prisoners as Gråbein (Grayleg)—an appellation used in reference to wolves.